dynamsoft-docs/barcode-reader-docs/programming/python/user-guide.md

     from dbr import *
    ```

    Please make sure the dbr python package has been successfully installed.
-You can learn the dbr package information by running command "`pip show dbr`" on terminal or command prompt.
+You can learn the dbr package information by running the command "`pip show dbr`" on the terminal or command prompt.

 3. Update the main code in `BarcodeReadDemo_python.py`.